rafabene/maven-dependency-checker/README.md

 This maven plugin verififies the project dependencies to check:

 - If this dependency is a Red Hat release (example: org.hibernate:hibernate:1.2.3-redhat-1)
-- if this dependency should be replaced by a relocated (example: if they should use org.jboss.spec:javax.xml.ws:ws-api rather than javax.xml.ws:ws-api)
+- If this dependency should be replaced by a relocated (example: if they should use org.jboss.spec:javax.xml.ws:ws-api rather than javax.xml.ws:ws-api)
+- If this dependency has a BOM (Bill of Material) for it

+Executing from the commmand line
+---
+You can execute this plugin typing:

+        mvn org.jboss.maven:dependency-checker:check

 Configuring this plugin on you project
 ---